functionguyy/technical_art/C_tutorials/c_variables.md

 type identifier_1, identifier_2, identifier_3; /* multiple variable declaration with the same type */
 ```
 ## What is an identifier?
-Identifier is the fancy term used to mean ‘name’.
-In C, identifiers are used to
+An identifier is any name you provide for variables, functions, macros, and
-refer to names of variables, functions, macros, and other data structur entities.
+other data structures in your program.
+You're required to construct a valid

-You're required to construct a valid identifier for your variables.
+identifier.

 The following list indicates the rules you must follow to construct a valid
 identifier:

-- it must start with an alphabet.
+- it must start with an alphabet(the underscore `_` counts as an alphabet).
-- it must not have any spaces inbetween
+- it must not have any spaces inbetween.
-- It must be unique and must not be a keyword in C
+- It must be unique and must not be a keyword in C.
-- It can be made up of uppercase or lowercase alphabetic characters, the 10
+- It can be made up of uppercase or lowercase alphabetic characters, the 10.
 digits and the underscore `_`.

 ```C